 - It encourages Visual ChatGPT to provide specific out- puts generated by the foundation models, rather than generic responses such as “here you are” (source).

 - The following diagram (source) shows an example of multiple rounds of dialogue between human and Visual ChatGPT:

 - Event though Visual ChatGPT has built significantly on top of ChatGPT, however, a few limitations of Visual ChatGPT still remain.

 - Visual ChatGPT is dependent on ChatGPT to assign tasks and on VFM to execute the tasks.
 Thus, it is limited by these models accuracies.

 - Heavy prompt engineering is required by Visual ChatGPT to convert VFMs into language which can be time consuming.

 - Limited real time capability as a prompt could invoke multiple VFMs, resulting in a delayed response time.

-- Security and privacy as the flexibility of easily plugging and unplugging foundation models may raise security and privacy concerns, particularly for remote models accessed via APIs
+- The flexibility of easily plugging and unplugging foundation models may raise security and privacy concerns, particularly for remote models accessed via APIs.